vladikcomper/MegaPCM/docs/1-installation/Sonic-1-Github-AS.md

 Mega PCM's sample table now properly includes Sega PCM, so we can remove the old one and hacks around it.

 Open `s1.sounddriver.asm` file and find `SegaPCM:` label.
-You need to remove both the sample inclusion and checks surronding it, basically, **remove all the lines shown below**:
+You need to remove both the sample inclusion and checks surrounding it, basically, **remove all the lines shown below**:

 ```m68k
 ; REMOVE EVERYTHING BELOW >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>